| Home | Previous Page |

 Importance of the Manual's Concepts, Methods, Practices, and Tools

 The contents of Psycho-Synergy™: System for Developing, Improving, and Using Synergistic Life Skills can help bring about many necessary, even momentous changes in the world, perhaps even more dramatically than money alone can do.
 Certainly causes involving the reduction of human suffering are important, but improving Americans’ minds has enormous potential to ripple across and improve all facets of life in the U.S.—and throughout the world.

-Rewritten primarily for high schoolers, this book covers concepts, principles, and methods for developing and improving the eight most important life (coping) skills—the very skills that most teenagers (and others) are not learning.
+Rewritten primarily for students, this book covers concepts, principles, and methods for developing and improving the eight most important life (coping) skills—the very skills that most teenagers (and others) are not learning.
 While it is true that kids these days are being taught various study habits and basic phases of the analytic approach to problem solving, Psycho-Synergy goes much further.
 For example, teens are not now learning the what, why, and “how to” of doing the following anywhere near as effectively as the manual can teach them to do: